Menu

 At the FIP congress

-During the FIP congress, SAPS section participates and organises sessions and social events for our pharmacy and pharmaceutical sciences members, often in cooperation with other FIP sections or working groups.
-At the upcoming Seville 2022 congress SAPS is involved in the following sessions: :
+During FIP congresses, the SAPS section participated in sessions s and organises sessions and social events for our pharmacy and pharmaceutical sciences members, often in cooperation with other FIP sections or working groups.

 Member Engagement

-SAPS also does shorter information mail outs, on topics or activities of interest to members.
+SAPS also sends shorter information mail outs, on topics or activities of interest to members.

 Follow us on social media: